spcl/serverless-benchmarks/docs/platforms.md

 > [!NOTE]
 > On Python and Node.js, we create a full Docker image and upload the main handler file only to OpenWhisk, as this is required for actions.
-This is not possible on Java, as we need to compile the code into JAR.
+This is not possible on Java, as we need to compile the code into a JAR.
-To avoid extract build image, we build the function image, extract the function JAR, and upload it with the action.
-In future, if we want to create heavy JARs with complex dependencies, we might need to switch to full image deployment on Java as well.
+Thus, we build the function image, extract the function JAR, and upload it with the action.
+In the future, if we want to create heavy JARs with complex dependencies, we might need to switch to full image deployment on Java as well.